-The Panorama at the Queens Museum of Art: Marvel at New York City in Miniature
+The Panorama at the Queens Museum: Marvel at New York City in Miniature

 Visitors enter the dimly lit cityscape of The Panorama at northern Manhattan and the George Washington Bridge.
 If you look closely, you can see the tiny red lighthouse that stands below.
 All five boroughs are spread out before you, somehow seeming claustrophobic and sprawling at the same time.
 You get a bird's-eye view of all 895,000 buildings that make up NYC’s skyline, crammed into the space of a two-bedroom apartment.
 As you walk around the display, you're on a slightly elevated ramp, so you're always looking down.
 It's a dizzying experience, and my photos really don't do it justice.